 Working methods can be considered a photographer’s “style.”
 It has to do with their equipment and the way they do business.
 Their style may be seen in their photographs.
 It’s possible that the artist’s signature characteristics and idiosyncrasies can be seen in the photographs.

-The photographer’s style is the means by which they accomplish their goals.
+The photographer’s style is how they accomplish their goals.
 Their style incorporates visual identifiers that identify the photo to the photographer.
 You can tell if a photographer has a distinct style just by glancing at their work.

 19 Best Aesthetic Photography Tips for Photographers